 Managed interfaces are on endpoints that have the Tanium Client running and are managed by Tanium.
 Unmanaged interfaces are on the network but do not have the Tanium Client running.

-Managed endpoints scan for or detect unmanaged interfaces at configurable intervals.
+Configure distributed scans to use managed endpoints scan for or detect unmanaged interfaces at configurable intervals.
 Discover queries endpoints for updated detection data periodically.
 New information is immediately available.
 The detection process provides continuous scanning without impact to network operations.

 Organize interfaces by applying locations or labels.
 View statistics about interfaces over time.